HongjianLi/igrow/README.md

 Supported operating systems and compilers
 -----------------------------------------

-* Arch Linux x86_64 and clang 3.7.0
+* Linux x86_64 and clang 3.7.0
 * Mac OS X x86_64 and clang 3.7.0
-* Windows 8.1 x64 and Visual Studio 2015 Update 1
+* Windows x64 and Visual Studio 2015 Update 1

-Statically compiled 64-bit executables can be found in the `bin` directory.
+Pre-built 64-bit executables can be found in the `bin` directory.
+The executable was statically compiled for Linux and Windows, and dynamically compiled for Mac OS X.

 Compilation from source code